 Hume Community Housing’s communities includes people from a wide range of different backgrounds and cultures, covering over 9,000 properties across New South Wales.

-Within the Hume community, there are smaller groups and communities including:
+Within the Hume community there are smaller groups and communities including:

-- people who live or work in the same area
+people who live or work in the same area

-- people who are the same age, who share the same culture, religion or hobbies and interests.
+people who are the same age, who share the same culture, religion or hobbies and interests.

-We asked our customers to tell us what they think and how they'd like to improve their sense of community through the Benevolent Society’s Community Connections Survey.
+We constantly ask our customers to tell us what they think and how they would like to improve their community through our own interactions and the Benevolent Society’s Community Connections Survey.

 Fairfield Family Fun Day

 “When I help people, it helps me, I feel better,” (Fairfield customer, aged 75).

 Our family fun day at the Canley Vale Leisure Centre was a great success with around 120 people taking part.
 We had a jumping castle, sausage sizzle, tai chi classes, face painting, and musicians.
 Our customers and local neighbours talked with Hume employees about how we can work together to make everyone feel part of the community.
 We all agreed that community events are a great way to get people together.

 "I really enjoy having lots of laughs at the end of week" "I’m feeling more confident connecting online now I been doing it for the last 6 weeks.”

 Our online Trivia event provided an opportunity to create positivity while isolated during lock down, allowing customers can make connections using online platforms to make up for not being able to physically socialise.